 Put your hand in front of the puppy´s nose, give her the command to stay, and then immediately call her to you and give praise.

-· Train her to accept a leash: You should not expect to train a very tiny puppy to the leash.
+You should not expect to train a very tiny puppy to the leash.
 Attach the leash to her collar and let her drag it around a little.
 When she is walking to a new place in the yard or apartment, hold on to the leash as she is walking.
-After a few sessions you can start walking while she is wearing the leash, and she will walk alongside you.
+After a few sessions, you can start walking while she is wearing the leash, and she will walk alongside you.
 If you need to, give her a treat from time to time so that she stays interested in where you are going and does not pay attention to the leash.

 Young puppies, just like small children, have short attention spans.
 They are not able to go to long training sessions with other puppies.
-The best thing you can do for your puppy is give her a 5 minute training session 3 or 4 times a day.
+The best thing you can do for your puppy is to give her a 5-minute training session three or four times a day.

 If you feel like you are not able to train your own puppy, and want to take her to formal classes held by a trainer, many will require that the puppy be old enough to have received her vaccines.
 You should start on the basics now, and think of those sessions as puppy kindergarten.
 If you have children, did you teach them to put on their shoes and button their clothes before kindergarten?